The integrality conjecture and the cohomology of preprojective stacks: Cohomological Donaldson--Thomas theory

-On the other hand, both terms in square brackets in (\ref{groCase}) are pure; the left hand term is pure since $\pi_{\ff,\theta}^{\zeta}$ is proper, and purity is preserved by direct image along proper maps \cite[p.324]{Saito89}, while the right hand side is pure since it is generated by pure mixed Hodge modules, and the map $\oplus\colon\Msp(Q)^{\zeta}_{\theta}\times \Msp(Q)^{\zeta}_{\theta}\rightarrow \Msp(Q)^{\zeta}_{\theta}$ is proper by \cite[Lem.2.1]{MeRe14}.
-It follows from semisimplicity \cite{Saito89} of the category of pure mixed Hodge modules on a complex variety that there is an isomorphism
+On the other hand, the terms in square brackets in \eqref{groCase1} and \eqref{groCase2} are pure; the left hand term is pure since $\pi_{\ff,\theta}^{\zeta}$ is proper, and purity is preserved by direct image along proper maps \cite[p.324]{Saito89}, while the right hand side is pure since it is generated by pure mixed Hodge modules, and the map $\oplus\colon\Msp(Q)^{\zeta}_{\theta}\times \Msp(Q)^{\zeta}_{\theta}\rightarrow \Msp(Q)^{\zeta}_{\theta}$ is proper by \cite[Lem.2.1]{MeRe14}.
+Since the category of pure mixed Hodge modules on a complex variety is Krull--Schmidt \cite{Saito89} this equality implies that there is an isomorphism

 The proposition follows from applying $\phim{\WW_{\theta}^{\zeta}}$ to both sides of (\ref{isoWO}), and using the fact that the vanishing cycle functor commutes with taking direct image along proper maps \cite[Thm.2.14]{Saito89}, as well as commuting with the monoidal structure $\boxtimes_{\oplus}$ on $\Dl(\MMHM(\Msp(Q)_{\theta}^{\zeta\sst}))$ by Saito's version of the Thom--Sebastiani theorem \cite{Saito10}, as well as the enhancement of this monoidal structure to a symmetric monoidal structure, by \cite[Prop.3.8]{DaMe15b}. \end{proof}